UoB-COMSM0110/2024-group-3/README.md

    ##### &emsp;**Sound** | Provides a simple way to work with audio (Author: The Processing Foundation) [^1]

-1. Click the **Play** button located to the top-left of the ide window to run the game.
+1. To run the game, click the **Play** button located to the top-left of the IDE window.

-[^1]: Folow the link for more information on the [Sound Library](https://processing.org/reference/libraries/sound/index.html).
+[^1]: Follow the link for more information on the [Sound Library](https://processing.org/reference/libraries/sound/index.html).